 - Switch off the electrical current totally at the breaker or outdoor switch.

 - Get rid of greenery debris around the equipment.
 Once you’ve removed bigger clutter within a two-foot radius, you can use a soft brush or vacuum to slowly remove dust from the unit’s fins.
-Deformed fins can also hurt capability, so you can attempt to adjust them with a dinner knife.
+Deformed fins can also hurt capability.

 - Use a hose nozzle to carefully clean the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.